AlLibrary-Libertarian-knowledge/DesktopApp_AlLibrary/Project Progress.md

 - ✅ Build system verified and documented
 - ✅ Project structure follows architectural specifications
 - ✅ All core development tools configured and tested
+- ✅ **NEW**: SolidJS router and navigation system working
+- ✅ **NEW**: Main application layout structure complete
+- ✅ **NEW**: Multi-section navigation with 16+ routes configured

 ---

-_Next milestone target: Complete Milestone 1.3 by implementing basic UI framework and component library_
+_Next milestone target: Complete Milestone 1.3 by implementing component library foundation and responsive design_